MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_mutepropertyvalues.md

 ### -input-buffer

-A 0 based index value based on the number of Audio endpoints as reported by the [IOCTL_SBAUD_GET_DEVICE_DESCRIPTOR](./ni-sidebandaudio-ioctl_sbaud_get_device_descriptor.md).
+A 0 based endpoint index value based on the number of Audio endpoints as reported by the [IOCTL_SBAUD_GET_DEVICE_DESCRIPTOR](./ni-sidebandaudio-ioctl_sbaud_get_device_descriptor.md).
 This is a ULONG value from 0 to (N-1) where N is the number of Endpoints for the device.

 ### -input-buffer-length